freezer333/nodecpp-demo/streaming/readme.md

 The demo is found in `/streaming/examples/even_odd`.
 Do an `npm install` followed by an `npm start` to run it.

 ## Sensor Data (simulation)
 This example demonstrates creating a **streaming interface** to capture output from a C++ addon.
-It's meant to mimick what you might see from a positional tracker, like something reporting the position of a head mounted display in a VR application.
+It's meant to mimic what you might see from a positional tracker, like something reporting the position of a head-mounted display in a VR application.
 The C++ addon emits sensor data at a regular interval.
 The sensor data emitted is an *object*, which is **serialized to JSON** strings using the [JSON](https://github.com/nlohmann/json) library for C++.

 The JavaScript instantiates the addon, which immediately starts emitting the sensor data.
 In the example, to interfaces to capture the output are used.